Open a Data Engineering view

 You can open a Data Engineering view from feature layers and stand-alone tables.
 To open a Data Engineering view from data that is not in your map, add the layer to the map first so it appears in the Contents pane.

 You can open a Data Engineering view from the Data contextual tab, Analysis ribbon tab, Fields view, or attribute table.
-When you click the Data Engineering button, a new Data Engineering view opens along with a Data Engineering ribbon.
+When you click the Data Engineering button, a new Data Engineering view opens along with the Data Engineering ribbon.
 Each layer has a Data Engineering view, and multiple views can be open at the same time.

 Open from the Data contextual tab